 Fostering Feelings of Awe in Group Therapy

 Michiganders have always been my favorite group of people for many reasons.
 First, I LOVE the way that Michiganders love their state.
-From Detroit to Grand Rapids, Traverse City, to the Upper Peninsula – you would be hard-pressed to find a Michigander who did not endorse and thoroughly enjoy the natural beauty of their state.
+From Detroit to Grand Rapids, Traverse City, to the Upper Peninsula โ you would be hard-pressed to find a Michigander who did not endorse and thoroughly enjoy the natural beauty of their state.

 Awestruck in Michigan

 Although I have not always been a year-rounder, I feel strongly connected to nature here.
 Sign me up to be outside in the woods or on the water!
 I find my mind eases when I realize the intricacies of the nature around me.
 I experience a calming effect when I allow the beauty of an inland lake to keep me in the present moment.
+Sinking into a peaceful and joyful headspace becomes easier when I sit back in awe of my environment.
+A few weeks ago, a wise person told me, “I bet you feel better after that walk.
+Who could be anxious with all that natural beauty around?
+Something bigger than you created those woods”.
+This wise soul (hint: it was my mother) made me think about how fostering awe helps me put things in a healthier perspective.

 What is this Feeling?

-Awe is defined as the feeling of being in the presence of something vast that transcends our understanding of the world.
+Awe is the feeling of being in the presence of something vast that transcends our understanding of the world.
 It is feeling small but in the very best way.
 It is also a concept that can positively impact and bolster mindfulness practice.

-No human hands shaped this view …
+No human hands shaped this view.

 Think about a time you climbed and climbed during a hike.
 You are finally reaching the top to gaze at a magnificent view.
 Nothing you did created the view.
 No human hands shaped those mountains.
 And yet, the world gets to enjoy its splendor.
 That is awe-inspiring.
 Or consider being in the woods.
 Or fishing.
 Think of all living creatures who benefit from the complex ecosystem you visit.
 Consider how all of the different characteristics make that ecosystem flourish.

-If you are outdoors a lot – consider electricity—or running water.
+If you are outdoors a lot โ consider electricityโor running water.
 Maybe beautiful clothing.
 Or a mind-boggling mystery novel that keeps you reading until the wee hours of the morning.
 Or your pets, who love you unconditionally and make you smile even during the toughest times.
 Consider art, poetry, and other creative pursuits.
 Aren’t those things also awe-inspiring?
 How did we get so lucky?

-Fostering Feelings of Awe …
+Fostering Awe

 Recently, using evidence-based materials, we focused on fostering feelings of awe in the mindfulness group at the Sanford Outpatient Center.
 Clinically speaking, recognizing feelings of wonder in our everyday lives can be compared to a gratitude practice.
 Moreover, practicing gratitude has many health benefits and can be integral in addiction recovery.
 So, after some research on the topic, I embarked on bringing some awesomeness into the mindfulness group.